theyehs/Jquery.CompositeEvent/README.markdown

 	jQuery.fancyOn([option], events [, selector] [, data] , handler(eventObject) )

-**option** the configuration object to refine the handler logic. option.priority (integer) defines the handler's priority list; and option.forceOrder (boolean)
+**option** the configuration object to refine the handler logic.
+*	option.priority (integer) defines the handler's priority list
+*	option.forceOrder (boolean) configures if the handler would fire on ordered sequence of events

 **events** is either a string of event name, or an array of event names.
 It cannot be an associative array.